AmarasingheV/Hyprland_Display_control/README.md

 - Some operations may require a short delay for Hyprland to apply changes.
 - Wallpaper features depend on external tools (`hyprpaper` or `swaybg`).

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m "Add feature-name"`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.

-Please include:
-- A description of the change.
-- Any relevant screenshots or test cases.

-## Roadmap

-- Save/load monitor profiles.
-- Undo functionality for recent changes.
-- Graphical preview of monitor layouts.
-- CLI mode for non-GUI usage.
 - *Full settings GUI in the future to manage all Hyprland configurations in one place.*

 ## License